undergroundwires/CEH-in-bullet-points/chapters/16-cloud-computing/container-security.md

 2. **Patch management strategy**
    - Bugs on container/orchestration tools or OS images needs to be patched.
 3. **Network segmentation and firewalling**
-   - Design your network upfront providing netowkr level protection for
+   - Design your network upfront providing network level protection for
      - management interfaces from the orchestration too
      - network services from the host
    - Expose microservices to only legitimate consumers